temmyscope/router/readme.md

 # It is best when routes are defined in a different file
 	=> route definition are included/required/loaded into the current file

-	=> Note: routes can also be defined in the front controller;
+	=> Note: routes can also be defined in the front controller (i.e. in your index.php);

 ```php
 	require __DIR__.'/routes.php';